pwa-builder/pwabuilder-Image-Generator/README.md

--# App Image Generator
+# App Image Generator
 A web tool that generates images for various app platforms.
-Including Windows and ManifoldJS.
+Including Windows and PWABuilder.

 See a version of the website at [http://appimagegenerator-prod.azurewebsites.net/](http://appimagegenerator-prod.azurewebsites.net/).